 Mosquito Control

-Mosquito numbers can increase during wet weather or follow above average high tide conditions.
-The most commonly inhabit saltmarsh and freshwater areas.
+Mosquitos are not only a nuisance, they can also transmit diseases such as Ross River or Barmah Forest viruses to the community.
+For this reason, Council’s Mosquito Management Program targets the mosquitoes that are capable of transmitting these diseases.
+Mosquito numbers can increase during wet weather or above average high tide conditions.
+They most commonly inhabit saltmarsh and freshwater areas.
 Their breeding season peaks from September to May.

 Ross River and Barmah Forest viruses are the most common mosquito-borne diseases in Queensland.
 Some types of mosquitoes can give your dog heartworm.